Clinical Supervision II

 - 7.5 NBCC credit hours

-- NCSAPPB approved substance use specific (SS) and clinical supervision specific (CSS)
+- NCSAPPB approved substance use specific (SS), clinical supervision specific (CSS) and 3 hours (ETHICS)

 We’ll look at ethics of clinical supervision more closely as defined by the American Counseling Association, National Association of Social Workers, and NCSAPPB.
 In small groups, we’ll identify ethical dilemmas participants have experienced as both a counselor and as a clinical supervisor.